ckenst/images-catalog/readme.md

 - Separate images into respective folders (based on what?)
 - Look at this: http://www.math.purdue.edu/~lucier/692/test_images.html
 - Look at this: http://www.colorwiki.com/wiki/Test_Images
+- All photos should be listed under what license?

 Additional image catalogs:
   - https://www.w3.org/People/mimasa/test/imgformat/